Images via the City of Quincy

 As was reported by Quincy Quarry News earlier this month to expect happening most any day soon, the American Civil Liberties Union, Americans United for Separation of Church and State, The Freedom From Religion Foundation, and a number of local taxpayers filed suit yesterday over Quincy Mayor Thomas Koch’s readily arguable misuse of public funds to feed his apparent Agalmatophilia fetish and which now also looks to have metastasized to include the appearance of an unholy religious manifestation along with perhaps a thing about fire hoses.

-Further problematic for Mayor Koch, the lawsuit includes a listing of what is said to have been be spent to date on the two controversial statues at the heart of the dispute totals up to over a million dollars and thus much more than the $850,000 posed by Koch’s Chief of Staph Pinocchio Walkbacker last February to be an insignificant cost of the impending $175 million new public safety headquarters, a project that has so far officially ran $23 million or thereabouts overbudget.
+Further problematic for Mayor Koch, the lawsuit includes a listing of what is said to have been be spent to date on the two statues at the heart of the dispute totals up to over a million dollars and thus much more than the $850,000 that was posed by Koch’s Chief of Staph Pinocchio Walkbacker last February to be an insignificant cost of the impending $175 million new public safety headquarters, a project that has so far officially ran $23 million or thereabouts overbudget.

 Happier days long past for Pinocchio Walkbacker